wangchunliu/SBN-evaluation-tool/README.md

 - It should be noted that because some models' output may not be converted to Penman format due to format errors, in order to ensure the accuracy of fine-grained evaluation in ```2.evaluation-tool-detail```, the corresponding gold SBN is not converted to Penman format too.
 But it also means that the two Smatch scores may not match.

+### Cite
+If you use it, please cite paper: Discourse Representation Structure Parsing for Chinese.
+Chunliu Wang, Xiao Zhang and Johan Bos.
+NATURAL LOGIC MEETS MACHINE LEARNING IV workshop.
+2023, Nancy.